-Using mobile delivery applications, construction managers can improve efficiency and transparency of the entire construction project, from authorization and accountability to scheduling and monitoring.
+Using mobile delivery applications, construction managers can improve the efficiency and transparency of the entire construction project, from authorization and accountability to scheduling and monitoring.
 Construction projects consist of multiple authorization controls in order to progress.
 For example, during a road maintenance project, supervisors are able to provide real-time approvals when one layer is cured, allowing the next layer to be placed.
 They are also able to flag any complications that arise during the project.

 Mobile delivery apps also help with supplier scheduling and management.
 For example, a ready-mix concrete company can use a mobile app in which the supplier can share a map interface with the customers and offer active management of service-level agreements.

-During these processes, mobile applications replace manual, paper-based data entries, which can be cumbersome and time consuming.
+During these processes, mobile applications replace manual, paper-based data entries, which can be cumbersome and time-consuming.
 Paperwork takes days to process and can get lost in the shuffle.
 For even more measurable results, mobile provides transparency of activities so deadlines can be managed better.
-Integrating mobile apps into every process improves accuracy of project sequences, enhances workforce accountability and provides hard metrics upon completion of each service, which helps to improve the relationship between all parties involved in the construction project.
+Integrating mobile apps into every process improves the accuracy of project sequences, enhances workforce accountability and provides hard metrics upon completion of each service, which helps to improve the relationship between all parties involved in the construction project.

 2. Ensure Safety Compliance

 No doubt, construction is often a high-hazard industry.
-According to the Occupational Safety & Health Administration (OSHA), nearly 6.5 million people work at approximately 252,000 construction jobsites across the nation on any given day.
+According to the Occupational Safety & Health Administration (OSHA), nearly 6.5 million people work at approximately 252,000 construction job sites across the nation on any given day.
 The injury rate for the construction industry is higher than the national average among all industries, which makes training a big priority.
 Mobile platforms make it easier for construction managers to track completion of regular job-training sessions, improving worker safety and ensuring regulatory compliance.
-They also facilitate immediate reporting of all safety concerns and injuries.
+They also facilitate the immediate reporting of all safety concerns and injuries.
 This ensures timely and proper management of such issues, further strengthening regulatory compliance.

 3. Minimize Project Delays

 Delays and rework in commercial construction projects can cost millions of dollars in lost revenue and negatively affect a construction company’s reputation.
-While most companies cannot predict the weather conditions or plan accurately for permit and licensing red tape, at least managers can organize and sync their operational activities via mobile delivery apps to optimize the schedule.
+While most companies cannot predict the weather conditions or plan accurately for a permit and licensing red tape, at least managers can organize and sync their operational activities via mobile delivery apps to optimize the schedule.